 So if there is a bond between women and our planet, does this mean our planet needs a woman’s touch?

-About five years ago, in 2011, UN experts sounded the alarm bell when they acknowledged that women in Africa were being excluded from accessing funds for dealing with climate change².
+About five years ago, in 2011, UN experts sounded the alarm bell when they acknowledged that women in Africa were being excluded from accessing funds for dealing with climate change.
 With mostly women working in agriculture in Africa, the sector probably hit the most by climate change, the absence of funds going to them not only means that there are no adequate mitigation mechanisms put in place when it comes to the impacts of agriculture, but that existing gender imbalances will be further sharpened.
 The same study revealed that the majority of funding, around 70%, from the World Bank’s Climate Investment Funds goes to financing energy and transportation projects, male-dominated sectors of the economy .

-Furthermore, the division of labour in developing countries is such that women’s role relate to taking care of households and communities, cultivating and preserving seeds and soils, preserving traditional agricultural knowledge and practices, as well as managing important for the communities natural resources such as firewood and water .
+Furthermore, the division of labor in developing countries is such that women’s role relate to taking care of households and communities, cultivating and preserving seeds and soils, preserving traditional agricultural knowledge and practices, as well as managing important for the communities natural resources such as firewood and water .
 Providing a sense of the scale of the service women provide to these communities is the fact that women in developing countries collect 80% of the wild edibles and save up to 90% of the seeds used in small-scale agriculture .

 On the ground, the benefits of involving women in conservation projects and policy are now being widely documented.
 For example, in 2013 an NGO called SCOPE with the support of the Scottish government set up a project to engage women in conservation in the area of Tharparkar, in south-east Pakistan.
 It helped women grow a local gum tree, guggal, which is widely used in everyday products such as cosmetics.
-The gum tree had been under threat of extinction but with the conservation efforts of the Tharparkar women this has been halted and the women are able to generate income from their efforts which they then invest in small-scale agriculture projects or to help educate their children⁵.
+The gum tree had been under threat of extinction but with the conservation efforts of the Tharparkar women this has been halted and the women are able to generate income from their efforts which they then invest in small-scale agriculture projects or to help educate their children .

-The role of women in conservation is a crucial one since it is widely recognised that there is substantial overlap between the areas of conservation, development and livelihood, areas which primarily fall within the area of responsibility of women given their role in their local communities ⁶.
+The role of women in conservation is a crucial one since it is widely recognised that there is substantial overlap between the areas of conservation, development and livelihood, areas which primarily fall within the area of responsibility of women given their role in their local communities .

-To realise the benefits that women can bring to the environment, they need to play a direct role in the policies and practices that are put in place for protecting the natural resources their communities rely on.
+To realize the benefits that women can bring to the environment, they need to play a direct role in the policies and practices that are put in place for protecting the natural resources their communities rely on.
 These structures and mechanisms need to be developed proactively as currently traditional gender roles are prohibiting this.